Sonictherocketman/sonictherocketman.github.io/archive/drawing-of-the-day/article.md

 The Drawing of the Day for Today
 </small></caption></center>

 DotD are produced using my [pdraw][1] library.
 It's free and open-source, so you could use it too!
+The images are generated using randomly-generated data resulting in a completely new drawing each and every day.

+If you'd like more information about this project, please check out [the announcement blog post][2] or the [pdraw][1] library on GitHub.

 [1]: https://github.com/sonictherocketman/pdraw
+[2]: /archive/a-drawing-every-day/

 ### Previous Drawings of the Day